|Trail Length: 7.0 miles||Type of trail: In and out|

 Hiking trails in Lumpkin County, GA

-Large boulders make this a comfortable sitting area, and the nearby scenes are pretty.
-When we walk this trail in late Summer, the creek is normally dry, however, during the Spring this crossing is normally a rock hop.
+Less than 0.1 miles later, large gneiss boulders welcome hikers to a comfortable sitting area, and the nearby views are scenic.
+When we walk this trail in late Summer, the creek is normally dry, however, after a Spring freshet this crossing is normally a rock hop.
 From this point the trail continues an easy descent into a level plain that features a widely diverse plant and tree community.
-The area maintains an unusual coolness, making this an excellent hike during a hot summer day.
+The area maintains an unusual coolness, making this an excellent stop during a hot summer day.

-As the trail turns to the left it begins the ascent to Miller Gap.
-There is a brief strenuous climb that becomes easier during the ascent, which is different than all the other AT access trails which reach moderate to strenuous levels just before the top.
-Small cascades on one of the creeks that are visible from the path.
-There is an excellent scenic view of a valley rising to peaks.
+As the trail turns to the left it leaves the cove and the Chestatee Wildlife Management Area as it begins the ascent to Miller Gap, part of the Blood Mountain Wilderness.
+This is a strenuous climb along Pigeon Roost Creek that becomes easier during the ascent, which is different than all the other AT access trails which reach moderate to strenuous levels just before the top.
+Small cascades on one of the creeks are visible from the path.
+There is an excellent scenic view of a valley rising to peaks near Miller Gap.

 As you continue the climb to Miller Gap, notice the change in scenery.
-As you climb away from the well-watered level plain (I call it a valley) the plant life diminishes and trees become more abundant.
-Near Miller Gap the path becomes nearly level.
-Miller Gap, at just over 3,000 feet, is one of the lower spots on the AT.
+Climbing away from the well-watered level plain (I call it a valley) the plant life diminishes and trees become more abundant.
+At 2.8 miles the trail bears left and becomes nearly level as it joins an old logging road.